kuszewski/iris-k3s/README.md

 ### Create a Configuration Parameter File ConfigMap

 When using containers, IRIS is configured via the configuration parameter files.
-We've provided two in this repo that are a good place to start.
-Let's load them into Kubernetes.
+We've provided a basic CPF in this repo that are a good place to start.
+Let's load it into Kubernetes.

 `cd <IRIS K3S>`
-`kubectl create cm iris-cpf --from-file data.cpf --from-file compute.cpf`
+`kubectl create cm iris-cpf --from-file iris.cpf`

 To learn more about CPF, check out the IRIS documentation at: https://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=RACS_CPF